EveTLynn/Blood-Cells-Detection/README.md

 The model actually detects the blood cells accurately despite not having very good mAP!

 ---
-**PS:** This project has been an incredible learning journey, and I couldn't have made it without the amazing Ms. Tyna as my mentor from the PyLadies Vienna Mentorship program!
+**PS:** This project has been an incredible learning journey, and I couldn't have made it without the amazing Ms. Tyna as my mentor from the [PyLadies Vienna Mentorship program](https://pyladies.at/)!
 Her support made this project a total joy to work on.
 Huge thanks for all the guidance and encouragement!

-Also thanks to my friend who told me to learn bash scripting.
-I'm now less scared of the blinking dollar sign😅.
+Also, thanks to my friend who told me to learn bash scripting.
+I'm now less scared of the blinking dollar sign 😅.

 **PPS: I'm Always Learning!**